 The legal status of the child should not affect their access to any medical services, forensic or otherwise.
-All children may feel isolated or locked in to the secrecy of their experience if they are afraid, or do not realise that what is happening is abuse, or if they are being abused by people who hold positions of trust and responsibility in relation to them.
-What is particularly important in respect to looked after children, as well as many other groups of young people, is to ensure that they are made aware of the services available to them.
+All children may feel isolated or locked into the secrecy of their experience if they are afraid, or do not realise that what is happening is abuse, or if they are being abused by people who hold positions of trust and responsibility in relation to them.
+What is particularly important in respect to looking after children, as well as many other groups of young people, is to ensure that they are made aware of the services available to them.
 Special attention should be made to ensuring carers, social workers, health practitioners, advocates, colleges, teachers and pastoral staff have an understanding of these changes.

 Q13.
 Are there specific issues that relate to children with children and young people with disabilities or additional needs that should be considered as part of the Bill?

-Careful inter-agency planning of services is needed for any child who may have been abused, but its necessity is particularly evidence for those who require support for communication and physical access.
+Careful inter-agency planning of services is needed for any child who may have been abused, but its necessity is particularly evident for those who require support for communication and physical access.
 These realities underline the need for detailed planning in the implementation of the Bill.

 Q14.
 Do you consider that the provisions in the Bill should be extended to cover alleged child perpetrators of sexual assault and rape?